-A Visit to Cape Town: It’s quite a daunting task, designing a perfect two-day visit for a friend-of-a-friend of mine who flies in from Johannesburg (having spent the better part of a week there from London) and has but two days to experience the Mother City, voted one of the world’s top 10 cities by US Travel and Leisure in 2005, 2006 and 2007, and one of the top 10 world food cities by Lonely Planet in 2008!
+A Visit to Cape Town: It’s quite a daunting task, designing a perfect two-day visit for a friend-of-a-friend of mine who flies in from Johannesburg (having spent the better part of a week there from London) and has but two days to experience the Mother City, voted one of the world’s top 10 cities by US Travel and Leisure in 2005, 2006 and 2007, and one of the top 10 world food cities by Lonely Planet.

 My mind a boggle, I haul out the latest Time Out Cape Town only to end up more confused than before.
 There is so much to do in and around Cape Town that to list but a few things for each day is to err in my duty to present the full picture!